alexhiggins732/CoronaVirusUS/README.md

 Your Aspose licensce needs to placed in the same directory.

-Data for publication is monitored from m
+Data for publication is monitored from:
 * World Data: https://www.worldometers.info/coronavirus/
 * US Data: https://www.worldometers.info/coronavirus/country/us/